syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

 .. image:: img/estimate.png
      :alt: Alternative text

-2. Create a Map(JSON) of all custom fields to compare with estimate custom fields in next step.
+#.
+Creating a Map(JSON) of all custom fields to compare it with estimate custom fields in next step.
 Also add project id into Map.
 #.
-Fetch Sales Order custom fields and compare it with above created Map of Estimate custom fields with following conditions.
+Fetching Sales Order custom fields to compare it with above created Map of Estimate custom fields with following conditions.

-    a.
-Both fields are active.
+    * Check if both fields are active.
-    b.
-Data type of fields are same.
+    * Data type of fields should be same.
-    c.
-Label of both fields are same.
+    * Label of both fields should be same.

 #.
-Check if salesperson is not empty field.
+If project id was not null add project into salesorder.
 #.
-Check if contact persons is not empty field.
-#.
 Check discount type.
 If type is entity_level and a discount at entity level or if its on item level add it on item level.
+#.
+Check if salesperson is not empty field else add it into Sales Order.
+#.
+Check if contact persons is not empty field add it into Sales Order.
+#.
+Add all custom fields in Sales Order which were campared in step 3.
 #.
 Get all line items detials from estimate and create a JSON map for Sales Order creation.
 #.
 Also add Project id into Line Items.
 #.
 Get all line items detials from